 Data Gathering Methods

-The stacks being tuned where being monitored with Introscope.
+The stacks being tuned were being monitored with Introscope.
 A garbage collection console was created that displayed data on the available garbage collection metrics.
 This provided a quick method to monitor garbage collection.
-It also eased comparison of tuned performance to untuned performance.
+It also eased the comparison of tuned performance to untuned performance.

 The GC log provides information on long term GC performance.
 Full GC details should be a small portion of the log, but all the necessary metrics are there.
 Young generation GCs should be relatively frequent.

-jstat -gc for an hour or so under peak load provides useful details.
+Running “jstat -gc” for an hour or so under peak load provides useful details.
 Sample intervals of 10 to 60 seconds should provide a sufficient number of samples.
-The most significant values are GC counts, GC times and survivor space occupancy.
+The most significant values are GC counts, GC times, and survivor space occupancy.
 The generation sizes are also available.
 This data can be used to estimate reasonable sizes for the generations.

 There are some known issues with this tuning approach.